-PTSD, couples, military psychology, interpersonal impacts of psychopathology
+PTSD, couples, trauma, parenting, emotion socialization, military psychology, interpersonal impacts of psychopathology

 B.A.
 Psychology, B.A.
 History, Villanova University, 2012

 Giff, S. T., Saleem.
 S., & Renshaw, K. D. (2019, November).
 Investigating racial/ethnic differences in associations among emotion socialization, emotion regulation, and mental health outcomes in emerging adults.
 In S. Carter (Chair), Interpersonal relationships among marginalized populations: Implications for mental health and treatment.
 Symposium presented at the 53rd annual meeting of the Association for Behavioral and Cognitive Therapies, Atlanta, GA

 Giff, S. T.,Renshaw, K. D. , & Allen, E. S. (2018, November).
 Post-deployment parenting in military couples: Associations with PTSD.
 In J. Biesen & B. Wang (Chairs), Cognitions, behaviors, and emotions across the romantic relationship life span: Assessing relational conflict competencies using novel methodology.
 Symposium presented at the 52nd annual meeting of the Association for Behavioral and Cognitive Therapies, Washington, D. C.

 Renshaw, K. D., *Thomas, S. A., & Allen, E. S. (2016, November).
 PTSD symptoms and parenting in service members and their partners.
 In S. Fredman (Chair), Partnering and parenting in the presence of PTSD.
 Symposium presented at the 50th annual meeting of the Association for Behavioral and Cognitive Therapies, New York, NY.